Growing up with a famous sibling…

 Bar Tullia - “Gelato tastes a lot like ice cream, but it’s just better for some reason.” – Winston Churchill –

-My favourite is the home made gelato of Assunta.
+My favorite is the homemade gelato of Assunta.

 Largo Mazzini, closed on Monday